-- 1/4 C. leftover oatmeal quinoameal, or buchwheatmeal
+- 1/4 cup leftover oatmeal quinoameal, or buchwheatmeal

-- 1 C. Almond coconut milk or skim milk
+- 1 cup Almond milk, coconut milk, or skim milk

 - 3-4 Ice cubes

 - Combine all ingredients in a blender.
-Blend on high until well blended and smooth.
+Blend on high until smooth.
 Transfer to a glass and enjoy.